 800 – for the diseases of Drishti – pupil, retina etc.

 1000 – for the disease caused by Vata imbalance,

 500 – for healthy person and for diseases of Kapha imbalance.

 These are the time for retaining the drug.

-After the stipulated time, the ghee should be removed through a hole done at the outer canthus
+After the stipulated time, the ghee should be removed through a hole made at the outer canthus.

 The person is advised not to look at the bright sky or bright objects.